-Northern Dancer himself collected four Anglo-Irish sires’ championships, plus another in North America, and Champs Elysees’ grandsire, the remarkable Danzig, twice headed the North American list.
-Danzig remains a major force in the European industry, thanks in no small measure to Champs Elysees’ sire Danehill.
+Northern Dancer himself collected four Anglo-Irish sires’ championships, plus another in North America, and CHAMPS ELYSEES's grandsire, the remarkable Danzig, twice headed the North American list.
+Danzig remains a major force in the European industry, thanks in no small measure to CHAMPS ELYSEES's sire Danehill.
 It was Danehill – a horse inbred 3 x 3 to Northern Dancer’s dam Natalma - who ended Sadler’s Wells’ 13-year reign as champion sire.
 He recorded three consecutive sires’ championships in Britain and Ireland, to add to the eight he collected in Australia and the three he earned in France.
-And that’s not the end of Champs Elysees’ connections to champion sires, as his brother Dansili was France’s champion sire in 2006 and has also been champion all-weather sire on two occasions.
+And that’s not the end of CHAMPS ELYSEES's connections to champion sires, as his brother DANSILI was France’s champion sire in 2006 and has also been champion all-weather sire on two occasions.

-The number of Danehill stallions which have sired Gr.1 winners in Europe already stands well into double figures; one of the latest to reach this landmark being Champs Elysees’ brother Cacique, whose small first crop contained Mutual Trust (Gr.1 Prix Jean Prat), Dominant (Gr.1 Hong Kong Vase), Census (Gr.3 Geoffrey Freer Stakes) and the smart colt Slumber.
+The number of Danehill stallions which have sired Gr.1 winners in Europe already stands well into double figures; one of the latest to reach this landmark being CHAMPS ELYSEES's brother CACIQUE, whose small first crop contained Mutual Trust (Gr.1 Prix Jean Prat), Dominant (Gr.1 Hong Kong Vase), Slumber (Gr.1 Manhattan Stakes) and Census (Gr.3 Geoffrey Freer Stakes).